| Title: | Personal R package for Jordi Rosell |

 Other parameters to readr::read_delim. |

-The read_chr function works like readr::read_delim
+The read_chr function works like readr::read_delim, except that

 column sreturned would be characters and with clean names.
 It requires readr and janitor packages installed.